telerik/blazor-docs/knowledge-base/grid-change-border-color.md

     * The specific data cell and the one after it (`td + td`).

 > The first column doesn't have a left border.
 If necessary, apply a custom border style to the header table and data table containers.

-The Grid and TreeList reuse the the same CSS classes.
-As a result, the CSS code below works in the exact same way for the two components.

 >caption Apply custom styles to some Grid or TreeList borders